 Yes, you can use the Ordinary “Buffet” with alpha arbutin for a supercharged duo that targets the signs of aging plus dark spots, uneven skin tone, and hyperpigmentation.

-While not a magic bullet for all of your skin concerns, The Ordinary “Buffet” is an excellent peptide serum that is available at drugstore prices.
+While not a magic bullet for all of your skin concerns, The Ordinary Multi-Peptide + HA Serum (“Buffet”) is an excellent peptide serum and best seller that is available at drugstore prices.

 Perfect for beginners or seasoned skincare veterans, Multi-Peptide + HA Serum (“Buffet”) is a mild serum and should work well for all skin types, including sensitive skin.

 An effective non-irritating multi-technology peptide anti-aging serum for under $20?
 I don’t think you can beat it.